zdoom-docs/stable/1-language.md

 Property definitions take the form `property Identifier : Member $[ , Member]$... ;` (where `Member` is an identifier naming any member in the current class.)

 Properties defined in ZScript are usable from `DECORATE`.

+## Flag definitions

+*Version 3.7.0 and newer.*

+Flag definitions are used within classes to define defaultable boolean flags on actors.
+They are not valid on classes not derived from Actor.

+When registered, a flag will be available in the `default` block as `CLASSNAME.FLAGNAME`, as well as a member as `bFLAGNAME`.

+Each flag operates on a singular bit of any integer member of the class.
+The integer must be exactly 32 bits, though if it is signed or not does not matter.
+This means each backing integer can hold exactly 32 flags each (assuming no duplicated flags,) and more will require another one to be added.
+(Internally, the `Actor` flags are currently up to over 8 backing integers.)

+A flag's backing integer may not be `meta`, although it may be `readonly`, `private`, or any other access modifier.
+The generated flag member will be publicly visible regardless of the backing integer's visibility.

+Flag definitions take the form `flagdef Identifier : Member , Number ;` where `Number` is the bit in `Member` to use, starting from `0` and ending at `31`.

+Flags defined in ZScript are usable from `DECORATE`.

 ## Default blocks